simonharrisco/WNDW.app/README.md

 Make Google Meet, Slack, Zoom and Discord simple.
 Using the 'share window' feature, with WNDW you can show just a slice of your screen.

-It's check out [WNDW.app](https://wndw.app) for a demonstration & branding.
+Check out [WNDW.app](https://wndw.app) for a demonstration & branding.

 You should also follow me on twitter [@simonharrisco](https://twitter.com/SimonHarrisCo)